-- 4.2.1 The canine training shall be conducted by a competent canine trainer from an organization that utilizes a structured curriculum with specific training and learning objectives.
-The training shall include, but not be restricted to the following. - 4.2.1.1 Initial training shall include sufficient obedience training to ensure the canine will operate safely and effectively based on mission requirements.
-Obedience training should include on- and/or off-lead control and responsiveness to verbal commands. - 4.2.1.2 The canine shall be trained to perform a pre-determined specific final response (active or passive alert) upon locating the trained scent (positive alert). - 4.2.1.3 The canine shall be trained to perform a consistent negative response when no associated scent(s) are located. - 4.2.1.4 Initial training shall include exposing the canine to a variety of locations, expected situations, and searches.
+4.2.1 Canine training shall be conducted by a competent canine trainer from an organization that utilizes a structured curriculum with specific training and learning objectives.
+The training shall include, but not be restricted to the following.

+4.2.1.1 Initial training shall include sufficient obedience training to ensure the canine will operate safely and effectively based on mission requirements.
+Obedience training should include on- and/or off-lead control and responsiveness to verbal commands.

+4.2.1.2 The canine shall be trained to perform a pre-determined specific final response (active or passive alert) upon locating the trained scent (positive alert).

+4.2.1.3 The canine shall be trained to perform a consistent negative response when no target scent is associated at the start of the trail.

+4.2.1.4 Initial training of the canine shall include exposing the canine team to a variety of locations, expected situations, and searches.

-- 4.2.1.5 Training shall progressively include scent articles, aged scent, trail distances, locations and environmental conditions typically expected in an operational search. - 4.2.1.6 The canine shall be exposed to varying concentration/amounts of available scent. - 4.2.1.7 Training shall include exposing the canine to a variety of different noise, visual, and odor/scent distractors. - 4.2.1.8 The training shall be structured to meet the typical mission requirements of the canine team's organization.
+4.2.1.5 Training shall progressively include scent articles, aged scent, increasing trail distances, locations and environmental conditions typically expected in an operational search.

+4.2.1.6 The canine shall be exposed to varying concentration/amounts of available scent.

+4.2.1.7 Training shall include exposing the canine to a variety of different noise, visual, and odor/scent distractors.

+4.2.1.8 The training shall be structured to meet the typical mission requirements of the canine team's organization.